Adesh1214/Sales-Performance-Dashboard/README.md

 Sales by State: Provides state-level insights, which is crucial for localized decision-making.

-# Data Story - This project narrates the journey of a business through its sales data, uncovering insights like:
+# Data Story - This project narrates the journey of a business through its sales data, uncovering insights like 1.Seasonal trends driving revenue   2.Regions that outperform or underperform   3.Key products contributing to profitability   4.
-Seasonal trends driving revenue.
-Regions that outperform or underperform.
-Key products contributing to profitability.
 Segments of customers that generate the highest returns.